Skip to content

 1. Proxy-Delegator Delegation (O(1)) โ€‹

-By using a Proxy-Delegator pattern, the constructor returns near-instantly without populating the formatting (fmt) or term (term) objects.
+By using a Proxy-Delegator pattern, the constructor returns near-instantly without populating the formatting (fmt) or Term (term) objects.
 These registries are only discovered and memoized on the first property access.

 • Gain: ~65% reduction in instantiation overhead.